-- a) No procession or parade other than for funeral or religious purposes shall be allowed to use the public streets or highways of the town unless and until the person in charge thereof or responsible therefore shall obtain written permission (permit) from the Town Manager's Office for such procession or parade. - b) Such permit shall be issued only upon proof that such procession or parade will be conducted without public tumult or unlawful disturbance of any kind.
+(a) No procession or parade other than for funeral or religious purposes shall be allowed to use the public streets or highways of the town unless and until the person in charge thereof or responsible therefor shall obtain a permit for such procession or parade.

+(b) Such permit shall be issued only upon proof that such procession or parade will be conducted without public tumult or unlawful disturbance of any kind.
 The permit may be revoked if such tumult or unlawful disturbance is caused.
-(Code 1966, Ch.
-3, §2)